 Solar Simulator Design, Working Principles & Optics

 The most vital part of a solar simulator is, of course, the light source.
-However, there are several other components that are used in solar simulators to bring the simulated spectrum closer to the solar spectrum and ensure that this light is uniformly distributed across the defined test area.
-These components include filters, lens, power sources and control elements - all of which must be suited to your chosen light source.
+However, solar simulators can be assembled with several other components to bring the simulated spectrum closer to the solar spectrum and ensure that this light is uniformly distributed across the defined test area.
+These components include filters, lens, power sources and control elements — all of which must be suited to your chosen light source.

 - Unbeatable Value